 Kodak Gold is an ISO 200 film, while Ultramax is ISO 400.
 Together, these two films are the go-to low-budget, everyday analog film options by Kodak.

-Gold and Ultramax are the most fun film stocks I shoot.
+Gold and Ultramax are the most fun film stocks I shoot on a regular basis.
 They create saturated and contrasty images right out of the scanner, which means you’re going to have a fuss-free image that’s ready for Instagram in minutes.
 And the fact that they’re cheaper means that you don’t have to worry about every photo being perfect like you would with a more expensive film stock.

 I love using these films in the Ilford Sprite 35-II, which is so far one of the most fun cameras in my collection.
 This camera and film combination is perfect for capturing candid shots of friends and family — I’ve probably captured more smiles with this combination than any other.